jamesarosen/presentations/javascript_equipment/README.md

 a keyboard shortcut or have it run every time a file is saved.
 Additionally, you can add it to a git pre-commit hook and your continuous integration server.

+## Working with Multiple Files

+As your project grows, you'll want to break it up into multiple files.
+As soon as you do, you'll need two things:

+ 1. a way to run your checks (JSHint, unit tests, etc.) on each file
+ 1. a way to compile the files into one deliverable unit (at least for browser libraries)

+We can address (1) by adding `find` and `xargs` to our toolset:

+    find src/ -name *.js | xargs node_modules/jshint/bin/hint

+This command is getting pretty complex, though.
+We'll move it to a shell script in `script/jshint`

+    #!/bin/sh
+    find src/ -name *.js | xargs node_modules/jshint/bin/hint

+Next, we'll use `cat` to concatenate the source files:

+    cat src/file1.js \
+        src/file2.js \
+        > build/library.js

+We'll put this in `script/compile`.
+There's a problem with using `cat` for browser projects, though.
+You'll want to wrap your code in an
+<abbr title="Immediately-Invoked Function Expression">IIFE</abbr> so you don't
+pollute the global namespace:

+    (function(window, $) {
+      // code
+    }(this, this.jQuery));

+The easiest thing that could work would be using `echo` to add the header and
+footer:

+    #!/bin/sh
+    outfile="build/library.js"
+    echo "(function(window, $) {"   >  $outfile;
+    cat  src/file1.js               >> $outfile;
+    cat  src/file2.js               >> $outfile;
+    echo "}(this, this.jQuery));"   >> $outfile;

+This is sufficient for projects with just a couple of files; more complex projects can benefit from a module system.

 ## Copyright

 All material herein is Copyright Zendesk 2008-2012, with the exception of